Estimated reading time: 5 minutes

 Source: Federal Reserve, ECB, Bank of England, Bank of Japan

-The policy response so far – fiscal stimulus
+The Covid-19 policy response so far – fiscal stimulus

 As it became clear that monetary policy was having no significant impact on financial markets, governments realised that more fiscal policy was necessary.
 Indeed, in our view, this was always vital and should have been the first, not second response.
-The UK Budget on 11 March, where Chancellor Rishi Sunak unveiled a £30bn fiscal stimulus package with £12bn specifically to counter the economic effects of Covid-19, however, proved to be a bit of a damp squib.
+The UK Budget on 11 March, where Chancellor Rishi Sunak unveiled a £30bn fiscal stimulus package with £12bn specifically to counter the economic impact of coronavirus in the UK, however, proved to be a bit of a damp squib.

 Even the White House is proposing a stimulus package of up to $1trn to help soften the blow of a sudden recession on individuals and businesses.
 At this point, what more can be done to support the economy as Covid-19 continues to spread?